 There will be special musical and dance presentations including folklorico dancing and mariachi music.

 An authentic Mexican carne asada meal will be prepared and served by the parents of the children who attend this school.
-There will also be a no-host bar and raffle tickets for sale and an auction.
-At 11:30 am you can take pictures of the dancers in their awesome costumes.
+There will also be a no-host bar (pop, water, beer, bloody Mary’s and margaritas) and raffle tickets for sale and an auction.

 Don’t miss out on this special event!
 Come for the food (Carne Asada), entertainment, drinks and fun.
 It’s the cutest show in town.
 The food is tasty and plentiful and there is excellent entertainment.
 But the show stoppers are always the brightly costumed students from the Ranchitos school who perform several traditional dances.

 The cost is 300 pesos ($15 USD) per person.
-Purchase your tickets from any Rotarian or from Rescate, Santa Rosa and in front of CiBanco.
+Purchase your tickets from Coldwell Banker, in front of Santa Rosa or CiBanco or at the Rescate Bazaar on Saturdays.
 Everyone is welcome.
 All proceeds support school improvements at the Ranchito’s Primary and Kindergarten school.